info443-wi22/443-atom/README.md

   return value;
 }
 </code></pre>
-While the function name does express that it is measuring something, it does not specify what exactly it is measuring which leads to ambiguity about it's functionality.
+While the function name does express that it is measuring something, it does not specify what exactly it is measuring which leads to ambiguity about its functionality.
 Looking at the code that utilizes this function, we can see that it is generally used to measure the amount of time a given action takes to be completed/load.
 This is something that could not be inferred from the function's name itself even looking at the class name.

 <br>

 Another portion of the code that adheres to this principle includes the `NotificationManager` class found in `src/notification-manager.js`.
 Similar to the examples shown with the `Package` class, this class has various methods with names that are very self explanatory and provide insight as to their specific responsibilities.
-The two most prevalent examples in this class are function names starting with `on` to describe functions that handle callbacks
+The two most prevalent examples in this class are function names starting with `on` to describe functions that handle callbacks.
 <pre><code>// lines 25-27
 onDidAddNotification(callback) {
   return this.emitter.on('did-add-notification', callback);